 Decorating the Church and Altar for Advent and Christmas: Making an Angel

-I also knew I wanted to limit our palette for this display, Our previous year's design was very vibrantly colored (see my hub, "Decorating the Church and Altar for Advent and Christmas, Volume 3") and I wanted to strike a different yet equally beautiful note this year, For this reason, we decided to execute our design in only black and white and shades of gray.
+I also knew I wanted to limit our palette for this display.
+Our previous year's design was very vibrantly colored (featured in my article "Decorating the Church and Altar for Advent and Christmas, Volume 3"), and I wanted to strike a different yet equally beautiful note this year., For this reason, we decided to execute our design in only black and white and shades of gray.
 This, we thought, would give a peaceful, uncluttered look to our decor.

 These two sketches were shared with the rest of the Liturgical Art Team to get their feedback.
 The response was positive, so plans for production could begin.
 One of the beauties of this digital age is that all of this part of the process could be done over the internet in a matter of minutes.